KnowledgeBoat Logo

 Zygote

 Reason — A zygote is a fertilised egg.
 The zygote is formed when the male gamete (sperm) and female gamete (egg) fuse.
-It's created when sperm meets an egg in one of the fallopian tubes.
+It is formed when a sperm fuses with an egg in one of the fallopian tubes.
 The zygote grows by cell division and produces an embryo.
+An ovule is the female reproductive cell (egg) before fertilisation.
+It is not formed after fertilisation.
+A foetus is a later stage of development in humans, after the embryo stage, when body parts are more developed.
+An embryo is formed after the zygote divides multiple times.
+It is an early developmental stage, but not the immediate result of fertilisation.

 Internally, the uterus opens into: